City Owl, Country Owl

 The fact that most of Forest Park, as it’s aptly known, was logged in the early 20th century and is now hemmed by human development doesn’t seem to deter the northern pygmy owl.
 While species like the threatened northern spotted owl (Strix occidentalis caurina) require the high canopies and complex understory of old-growth forest to hunt and nest, northern pygmy owls are often found in open forest or along forest edges, swooping through nearby meadows, clearings, lawns, and parks to capture unsuspecting prey.
-With songbirds comprising up to a third of the owls’ diets, it’s not even uncommon to see them hunting near residential bird feeders.
+With songbirds comprising up to a third of the owls’ diets, they’ve even been spotted hunting near residential bird feeders.

-Either way, pygmy owls have proven versatile enough to survive in not only a wide range of ecosystems, but also in places heavily impacted by humans.
+Either way, pygmy owls have proven versatile enough to survive in a wide range of ecosystems, including places impacted by humans.
 This particular bird was photographed just after fledging from its parents’ nest—one of five owlets raised at the edge of a metropolitan area of 3.2 million people.
-After photographer Gerrit Vyn made this image, the fledgling owls dispersed into the tendrils of wildness connecting Portland to the nearby mountains, making their home among coyotes, deer, elk, flying squirrels, falcons, bald eagles, river otters, frogs, bats, and hundreds of other species that manage to live near skyscrapers and highways, cafés, and cul-de-sacs.
+After photographer Gerrit Vyn made this image, the fledgling owls dispersed into the tendrils of wildness connecting Portland to the nearby mountains, making their home among coyotes, deer, elk, flying squirrels, falcons, bald eagles, river otters, frogs, bats, and hundreds of other species that manage to live near skyscrapers and highways, cafés and cul-de-sacs.

 Portland, Oregon, United States